Magnolia Network: Everything You Need to Know About the Discovery and Chip and Joanna Gaines Collab

 Previously announced titles include Growing Floret, The Lost Kitchen, Homegrown, Family Dinner and Restoration Road with Clint Harp.

-Viewers will also be able to see legacy DIY Network content, such as Barnwood Builders and Pool Kings. ■
+Viewers will also be able to see legacy DIY Network content, such as Barnwood Builders. ■

 Jessika is content engagement director of Broadcasting + Cable, Multichannel News and NextTV.
 She has been with the brands in various roles since 2013.
 In her current role, she works primarily behind the screen, keeping an eye on the website and fixing any site bugs.
 A graduate of USC Annenberg, Jessika has edited and reported on a variety of subjects for NextTV, including profiles on industry leaders and breaking news.